MessoJ/cift-markets/SECURE_DEPLOYMENT_INSTRUCTIONS.md

 git push origin main
 ```

-This ensures your secrets are never stored in the code history and are only present on the server where they are needed.
+This ensures your secrets are provided via GitHub Secrets and are only present on the server where they are needed.
+Do not paste real secret values into documentation.